opendocsg/slw-judgments-backfill/2010_SGHC_73/report.md

  (iii) if the obligation is not a condition, the innocent party will be entitled to terminate if the breach has deprived the innocent party of substantially the whole benefit of the contract.
 (Situation 3(b))

- These principles were revisited and reaffirmed by the recent decision of the Court of Appeal in Sports Connection Pte Ltd v Deuter Sports GmbH [2009] 3 SLR(R) 883.
+ These principles were revisited and reaffirmed by the recent decision of the Court of Appeal in Sports Connection Pte Ltd v Deuter Sports GmbH <span class="citation">[2009] 3 SLR(R) 883</span>.

 48     The defendant recognised that, to succeed in its defence, it was essential to establish that the plaintiff’s conduct in forwarding the two emails amounted to a repudiatory breach of the Redundancy Agreement.
 However, the defendant adopted an interesting route in its attempt to establish this point.
 It first sought to establish that the forwarding of the two emails constituted a breach of the plaintiff’s confidentiality obligation.
 Secondly, the defendant submitted that such a breach constituted gross misconduct which was itself a repudiatory breach of the employment contract, thereby justifying the summary dismissal.
 On the strength of this argument, the defendant submitted that “by the same token” the plaintiff’s conduct also constituted a repudiatory breach of the Redundancy Agreement.